SiddhantGodboleGit/Li-locks-from-s-x-locks/proof.md

    - When unlocking the item, just release the locks in the array.

 > [!NOTE]
-> - Have self-commutative operations after all the others
+> - Have self-commutative operations after all the others.
 > - Array acquisition in ascending while release in decending order of index.
 > - For non-symmetric table with A-A commutavity an additional fix is required.